 Mantas: They just didn’t turn up “Laughs.”

 Abaddon: We didn’t need to get that far “Laughs” But the name, it was just kind of just nowhere until somebody was doing something with it, but it had to be at least two of the members, you know, it wouldn’t be like one.
 It had to be two.
-Then, it had to be two, and as much as Cronos will go out and say whatever he’s saying at every opportunity now, back then, he would say the same thing.
+Then, it had to be two, and as much as Cronos will go out and say whatever he’s saying at every opportunity now, he would say the same thing back then.
 And, I find it quite interesting that now he’s changed his tune.
-You know, that backtracking thing, where he’s changed his tune, you know, it’s about the combinations.
+That backtracking thing, where he’s changed his tune, you know, it’s about the combinations.
 The original three people had some chemistry, whatever that was.
 We have a kind of chemistry, whatever that is.
-You know?
 And, that doesn’t mean to say that the other two guitarists weren’t good, but they didn’t have the chemistry, Al didn’t have the chemistry, you know?

-It was interesting when you said that at some point Conrad started to be Cronos 24/7.
-When did that actually happen?
+It was interesting when you said that at some point, Conrad started to be Cronos 24/7.
+When did that happen?

 Mantas: It was straight after the release of BLACK METAL.
 Honestly, that’s when I was set to leave the band.

-Abaddon: He started believing his press, and that’s a very dangerous thing.
+Abaddon: He started believing his press, and that’s a perilous thing.
 It was in a kind of middle of the whole thing that exploded.
 Don’t forget you’ve got a bunch of guys who, from the very first proper concert, played to 2000 people and then you had Metallica supporting your band, and then you had the whole world talking about heavy metal again, and it was like, “Fucking hell, who’s them?
 Who are these guys?”
 You know?
-And, every magazine’s full of all this stuff and I was still an apprentice in a fucking… in a factory.
-I would go to the factory and guys are opening the magazine.
+And, every magazine’s full of all this stuff, and I was still an apprentice in a fucking factory.
+I would go to the factory, and the guys are opening the magazine.
 Guys are opening the magazine going, “Why are you in this fucking magazine?
 What the fuck is…?”
 I was like, “I don’t know.”
 I don’t fucking get it.
 I’m sorry, I don’t get it.
 I’m just playing… I was playing on a Saturday with three mates and…